opensearch-project/data-prepper/docs/getting_started.md

 Log Ingestion is also an important Data Prepper use case.
 To learn more, visit the [Log Ingestion Documentation](log_analytics.md).

+To run Data Prepper with a Logstash configuration, please visit the [Logstash Migration Guide](logstash_migration_guide.md).

 To monitor Data Prepper, please read the [Monitoring](monitoring.md) page.

 ## Other Examples